Start or boost your marketing career with a Masters of Marketing or Masters in Digital Marketing online.

 Balance marketing education with business management training by studying for an MBA (Digital Marketing).

-A Master of Business Administration degree with a Digital Marketing specialisation is ideal for professionals moving into executive marketing or general leadership roles.
-You gain strong exposure to the latest developments in online marketing while building skills in areas such as accounting, economics, finance, governance, leadership and negotiation.
+A Master of Business Administration degree with this specialisation helps you move into both executive marketing and general leadership roles.
+You gain strong exposure to the latest developments in online selling while building skills in areas such as accounting, economics, finance, governance, leadership and negotiation.

-A marketing MBA is suitable whether or not you have a background in marketing.
+An MBA program is suitable whether or not you have a business background.
 Subjects are taught from a manager's perspective...
 READ MORE

 What You'll Study (Course Structure)

-Study areas include leadership based on data-driven decisions, consumer insights and analytics, digital strategies to take advantage of online capabilities, and applied market research.
+Masters programs are comprehensive, covering all key knowledge areas.
+Topics include data-driven decisions, consumer insights and analytics, digital strategies to take advantage of online capabilities, and applied market research.

 The programs typically consist of 12 subjects, including core subjects and elective units.
-With accelerated online programs, you're able to study online part-time while working full-time.
-You complete one subject every couple of months, allowing the degree to be earned in two years of part-time study.
+With accelerated online programs, you're able to study part-time while working full-time.
+You complete one subject every couple of months, allowing the degree to be earned in two years.

 To give you an idea about course structure, here are example subjects from relevant programs.